-For my family, the best thing about Brownie’s Beach was that it is only about 30 miles from Washington D.C., making it easy to visit for a day trip.
+For my family, the best thing about Brownie's Beach was that it is only about 30 miles from Washington D.C., making it an easy day trip.

-So as my children played in the water, of course I wondered if there were sharks at Brownie’s Beach.
+So as my children played in the water, I naturally wondered if there were sharks here.
 The consensus is that these are fossils, and that many of them come from the cliffs on the edge of the beach.
-More info on the fossils at Brownie’s Beach from the Fossil Guy.
-Sounds like I should be much more worried about jelly fish than sharks.

-Where: Brownie’s Beach Road, Chesapeake Beach, Maryland.
-For detailed directions and updated pricing, click here.
+Where: Brownie's Beach Road, Chesapeake Beach, Maryland.
+For detailed directions and updated pricing, visit www.chesapeakebeachmd.gov.

 How Long: A few hours